louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America [^778000ac].
 Clinical Infectious Diseases (2014).
 Medium credibility.

-Bacillary angiomatosis and cat scratch disease—antibiotic therapy and dosing are specified as follows: Azithromycin is recommended for cat scratch disease according to the following dosing protocol, with patients >45 kg receiving 500 mg on day 1 followed by 250 mg for 4 additional days and patients <45 kg receiving 10 mg/kg on day 1 and 5 mg/kg for 4 more days (strong, moderate).
-For bacillary angiomatosis, erythromycin 500 mg qid or doxycycline 100 mg bid for 2 weeks to 2 months is recommended (strong, moderate), with evidence noting that cutaneous bacillary angiomatosis therapy has not been systematically examined, either erythromycin (500 mg qid) or doxycycline (100 mg bid) appears effective, the duration of initial therapy should be for 2 weeks to 2 months, relapse may warrant prolonged therapy (months) until immunocompetence returns, and HIV-infected patients may require lifelong treatment; trial data report a single, double-blind placebo-controlled study of 29 patients, 14 of whom received azithromycin, in which lymph node size regressed by 80% at 30 days more commonly in the azithromycin-treated patients (P = .02).
+Bacillary angiomatosis and cat scratch disease — antibiotic therapy and dosing are specified as follows: Azithromycin is recommended for cat scratch disease according to the following dosing protocol, with patients > 45 kg receiving 500 mg on day 1 followed by 250 mg for 4 additional days and patients < 45 kg receiving 10 mg/kg on day 1 and 5 mg/kg for 4 more days (strong, moderate).
+For bacillary angiomatosis, erythromycin 500 mg qid or doxycycline 100 mg bid for 2 weeks to 2 months is recommended (strong, moderate), with evidence noting that cutaneous bacillary angiomatosis therapy has not been systematically examined, either erythromycin (500 mg qid) or doxycycline (100 mg bid) appears effective, the duration of initial therapy should be for 2 weeks to 2 months, relapse may warrant prolonged therapy (months) until immunocompetence returns, and HIV-infected patients may require lifelong treatment; trial data report a single, double-blind placebo-controlled study of 29 patients, 14 of whom received azithromycin, in which lymph node size regressed by 80% at 30 days more commonly in the azithromycin-treated patients (P = 0.02).

 ---